MIT-CAVE/cave_app/cave_api/README_API_STRUCTURE.md

-# CAVE App design
+# CAVE API Design
-This document describes the data structure scheme used by a CAVE application to render custom user interfaces that accommodate to the use cases and preferences of a designer.
+This document describes the data structure scheme used by a CAVE application to render custom user interfaces that accommodate to the use cases and preferences of an API designer.
+For the purposes of this documentation, an API designer is any person using the CAVE API code to create a CAVE App user experience.

 ## CAVE API Structure
 The CAVE API Structure is the core data structure required for user interface design of the CAVE App.
 Its primary purpose is to place, rearrange, style, and specify the behavior of most of the UI elements in a CAVE application.